 When someone talks about a free blogging and content management tool based on MySQL and PHP, the first thing that comes to mind is WordPress.
 For that matter, when people talk about a content management system or website at all the subject of WordPress rears its head.

-Playing mommy to more than 60 million websites, WordPress is the number one blogging system in the world.
-In fact, WordPress runs more then 22 percent of the websites in the entire world.
+Playing mommy to more than 60 million websites, WordPress is the #1 blogging system in the world.
+In fact, WordPress runs more than 22% of the websites in the entire world.

 That ‘Hit the Button’ Moment

 In 2003, WordPress was first released as a fork and official successor of cafelog, more commonly known as b2, by Mike Little and Matt Mullenweg.

 It was first written by Michel Valdrighi in PHP to use along with MySQL.
 After only a year, Valdrighi stopped updating the blog b2, which prompted the then 18-year-old Mullenweg, who used b2 at the time, to start his fork.